-Why do established parties collapse and get replaced by competitors?
-Established parties benefit from decades of accumulated party brand, organization, and access to finance — making their sudden collapse not only destabilizing for democracy but also puzzling.
+How do established parties collapse and get replaced by competitors?
+Established parties benefit from decades of accumulated party brand, organization, and access to finance — making their collapse not only destabilizing for democracy but also theoretically puzzling.

-The theory is applied to explain long-run dominant party collapse and resilience of the historically dominant Congress party across regions of India, the world’s largest democracy.
-Drawing on historical research and statistical data, I document why the historically dominant Congress party collapsed in regions of India that were strongholds of the colonial-era independence movement — a “reversal of fortune” that emerged over time as a result of the party’s failure to incorporate newly mobilized lower-caste and rural groups in the wake of large-scale exogenous shocks, including the green revolution.
+The theory is applied to explain the long-run collapse and resilience of the historically dominant Congress party across regions of India, the world’s largest democracy.
+Drawing on historical research and statistical data, I document why the Congress party collapsed in regions of India that were strongholds of the colonial-era independence movement — a “reversal of fortune” that emerged over time as a result of the party’s failure to incorporate newly mobilized lower-caste and rural groups in the wake of large-scale technological shocks, notably the green revolution.
 By contrast, the party survived in regions where it began with relatively weaker organizational roots.